This guide is intended as a resource to assist students in the preparation and submission of appropriate information for recital programs.

 Program notes/Translations Instructions for writing program notes with text translations for program inserts for vocal recitals.

 Research Sources and advice on finding authoritative information for the composer and title citations in your program.

 1. Create your program using either the vocal or instrumental recital program template found in the guide under the Creating the Program tab.
 Download the template and type over the sample information.
 Add, delete, or split cells and lines as needed to customize your program.

 2. Bring a draft program to your recital jury.

 a.
 This should include the titles and composers of your pieces.

 b.
 Confirm with your professor how he or she wants their name to appear in the program.

 e.g., Mr. Doe is a student of Professor Bryan Appleby-Weinberg.

-4. After the meeting with the Music Librarian, you will receive a printed copy of the corrected program for you submit to Kathy O’Leary with timings added, and an electronic copy of the program will be submitted to the Music Department for printing.
+4. After the meeting with the Performing Arts Librarian, you will receive a printed copy of the corrected program for you submit to Kathy O’Leary with timings added, and an electronic copy of the program will be submitted to the Music Department for printing.
 The programs will be available on the day of the recital.